 Imagine instantly losing access to all of your most sensitive information, including financial account logins, personally identifiable data and your complete medical history.
-Now imagine that the only way to restore access to that information is by paying a faceless cybercriminal a large amount of money without even a guarantee that they will restore your data.
+Now imagine that the only way to restore access to that information is by paying a faceless cybercriminal a large amount of money without a guarantee that your data will be restored.

 These scenarios represent a growing attack vector that cybercriminals use to coerce individuals and companies worldwide to meet their demands: ransomware.

-This type of malware encrypts the victim's data and demands payment to provide the decryption key.
-These kinds of attacks are not new, but they have become more prevalent in recent years due to the rise in operational risks associated with more employees working from home, and the increase in “big game hunting” of high-profile company targets.
+This type of malware encrypts the victim’s data and demands payment to provide the decryption key.
+These attacks are not new, but they have increased in recent years due to the rise in operational risks associated with more employees working from home, as well as the increase in “big game hunting” of high-profile company targets.

 What is Ransomware?

-Ransomware is a type of malware ("malicious software") used by cybercriminals to exploit weaknesses in cybersecurity to penetrate computer systems and restrict the victim's data by encrypting it and then demanding a ransom payment in exchange for access to the data again.
-This costly cybercrime has seen a significant uptick in recent years, particularly with the increased use of cryptocurrencies and the mass work-from-home migration of employees since the pandemic hit in 2020.
+Ransomware is a type of malware (malicious software) used by cybercriminals to exploit weaknesses in cyber security to penetrate computer systems and restrict the victim’s data by encrypting it and then demanding a ransom payment in exchange for restoring access to the encrypted files.
+This costly cybercrime has seen a significant uptick in recent years, particularly with the increased use of cryptocurrencies and the massive migration of employees from offices to work-from-home environments.

-- The U.S. Cybersecurity & Infrastructure Security Agency (CISA) reports that ransomware attacks in January through July 2021 have increased by 62% from the year before.
+- The U.S. Cybersecurity & Infrastructure Security Agency (CISA) reported that ransomware attacks in January through July 2021 had increased by 62% from the previous year.